KYVENetwork/kyvejs/integrations/beacon-blobs/README.md

 ## Required Setup

 This runtime requires the node operator to run an Ethereum node which is used as the source and the KYVE protocol node.
-The Ethereum node itself consists of the consensus layer (Prysm) and the execution layer (Geth).
+The Ethereum node itself consists of the consensus layer (Lighthouse) and the execution layer (Geth).
 The minimum hardware requirements are at least the min requirements of that Ethereum node.

 ## Binary Installation